NPalopoli/IDP_Python/_episodes/10-plotting.md

 {: .language-python}

 ![Disorder content of DisProt and Predictor](../fig/10_bar_disorder_content.svg)

-## Many styles of plot are available.
+## Many styles of plot are available

 *   For example, do a bar plot using a fancier style.
 *   Once set, a style will apply to all following plots.
 To revert just set `plt.style.use('default')`